Showing posts with label Bodhisattva Day. Show all posts

 20 March is Bodhisattva Day

 Why 20 March?
-Because that's Fred Rogers' birthday.
-"Mr. Rogers" was a North American children's entertainer ("mentor" is a better term) who embodied the Bodhisattva Way.
+Well, that's Fred Rogers' birthday.
+"Mr. Rogers" was a North American children's entertainer ("mentor" is more accurate) who embodied the Bodhisattva Way.
 His gentle, respectful demeanour and careful attention to those around him are legendary.
 It's also completely true; my brother and I met him at a public television business function when we were 4 and 6.
 He gave us his undivided attention, genuinely interacting with us and ignoring the politicians and PBS executives milling about.
 And I've had similar stories from others.
 Dude was real.

 So there may be others as qualified as my brother Fred to be the poster child of bodhisattva nature, but I doubt there's anyone better.